Shuvsec/TryHackMe-Room-Writeups/Overpass2 - Hacked/README.md

 # Writeup for TryHackMe Room '[Overpass 2 - Hacked](https://tryhackme.com/room/overpass2hacked)'
-## 'Overpass 2' is a great beginner walkthrough room containing concepts from Research , Analysis and Forensics.
+## 'Overpass 2' is a great beginner walkthrough room containing concepts from Research , Analysis and Forensics and a wee bit of Privesc.
+This room is made by [NinjaJc01](https://tryhackme.com/p/NinjaJc01) AKA James.

 ## [Task 1] Forensics - Analyse the PCAP